Young people in metallurgy training class

 CTE Model Programs

-These model programs are not to take the place of high achieving CTE programming that is in compliance with current state and federal operation requirements, but rather to be best utilized by districts looking to create additional pathways or make updates to existing ones.
-Model programs may also be helpful to advisory committees when looking to make suggestions to course alignment.
+These model programs are not to take the place of high-achieving CTE programming that complies with current state and federal operation requirements, but rather to be best utilized by districts looking to create additional pathways or make updates to existing ones.
+Model programs may also be helpful to advisory committees when looking to make suggestions for course alignment.

 Please remember that these model programs are to be used as guideposts only.
-Please continue to analyze labor market data and solicit feedback from advisory committees, as well as other stakeholders on a local level to determine need and program specific coursework.
+Please continue to analyze labor market data and solicit feedback from advisory committees, as well as other stakeholders on a local level to determine the need and program-specific coursework.

 Career and Technical Student Organizations (CTSO)